Model for an electrostatic capacitor in Einstein-Maxwell theory: Electrical quantities, orders of magnitude, and capacitance

 From the solution \Eqref{soln_M0}, we see that flat Minkowski spacetime (i.e., zero gravity limit) is recovered when the dimensionless parameter $\sigma a$ tends to zero.
-In the other direction, the metric deviates significantly from flat Minkowski spacetime if $\sigma a$ is sufficiently large.
-To restore SI units, we have
+In the other direction, the metric deviates significantly from flat Minkowski spacetime if $\sigma a$ is sufficiently large. (i.e., close to $1$.)
+To get an idea of how strong the electric field needs to be for $\sigma a$ to be appreciably non-zero, we restore to SI units, which gives

 where $\tilde{\sigma}$ is the electric field strength in standard units.
 In these units, the charge per area on the plates is

 In SI units, the potential difference is

 To get a rough estimate of physical quantities required to curve the spacetime with gravity, suppose we have the capacitor plates separated at $0.2\;\mathrm{m}=20\;\mathrm{cm}$.
 That is, $a=0.1\;\mathrm{m}$.
 The corresponding electric field, charge per area, and potential difference are